NidaIqbal1301/Marketplace_Builder_Hackathon_2025/Day01/Readme.md

-# Avion Marketplace Journey
+# General E-Commerce Marketplace Journey

-### Watermark: Nida Iqbal

 ## DAY 1: LAYING THE FOUNDATION FOR MY MARKETPLACE JOURNEY

 ### Marketplace Name: Avion

-The name "Avion" for my e-commerce website could fit into multiple categories depending on my business model.
+According to my previous hackathon template # 02 The name "Avion" for my e-commerce website could fit into multiple categories depending on my business model.
 Here's why:

 - **Q-Commerce (Quick Commerce)**: This refers to the rapid delivery of products, typically within a very short time frame (e.g., within an hour).
 - **E-Commerce (Electronic Commerce)**: Suitable if I plan to offer a broader selection of products with standard delivery times.